-Installing a Nest thermostat is one of the easiest ways to optimize the daily schedule of your HVAC system.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you might expect, it won’t work properly or at all if you see an error code show up.
-The specific error code supplies useful information about the root of the problem, something a professional technician can use to offer solutions that much sooner.
+Installing a Nest thermostat is one of the best ways to improve the day-to-day schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you might expect, it won’t work well or at all if you see an error code show up.
+The specific error code provides useful information about the underlying problem, something a professional technician can use to present solutions that much sooner.

-Let’s consider seven of the most common error codes you could discover on your Nest thermostat.
-We’ll explain the basics of each error code along with how you can solve it and the projected cost to do so.
-Remember that while the investment will ultimately depend on the specific Nest model, you can count on paying between $75-$200 for repairs.
-This should include travel and labor costs as well as any specific components required to finish repairs.
+Let’s consider seven of the most likely error codes you could encounter on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you could fix it and the approximate cost to do so.
+Don’t forget that while the price will ultimately depend on the precise Nest model, you can expect to pay about $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific components necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is disconnected from the system.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the problem is resolved.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is detached from the system.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the problem is dealt with.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A professional technician should check electrical connections and wiring until they locate the source of the problem.
+The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your home’s electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A trained technician should examine electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and gradually check each wire, making sure they are fully attached into the connector with the correct amount of exposed copper.
-Once they pinpoint the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and gradually inspect each wire, seeing to it that they are fully attached into the connector with the proper amount of exposed copper.
+Once they locate the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
-In the event the breakers are on, you can check a couple of other places before contacting a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
+Assuming the breakers are on, you can examine a few other places before consulting a professional technician.

-Since this error can drain your thermostat’s battery, the first step might be providing enough power to figure out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and provide power through a USB cable.
-If it reveals error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will likely be best to call a pro.
+Because this error can drain your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and supply power by using a USB cable.
+Assuming it presents error code 195, you may continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to detect anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-The technician will carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+Your technician needs to meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it might still stop you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

 e104 – Critical

-Just like error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is being delivered inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off straightaway.
-You can then contact a professional technician with the necessary experience detecting and fixing electrical issues.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is being delivered using the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off as soon as possible.
+You can then get in touch with a professional technician with the proper experience detecting and resolving electrical issues.

 e73 – Critical

-This will sometimes be as simple as the breaker being switched off, but it may also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s best to contact a local professional.
+This may be as easy as the breaker being turned off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.